halfAPI/halfapi/README.md

 You'll need a database with the API details.
 You can find the database model in halfapi/models/api.sql

-With halfORM's "hop" command, we generate the models that describe the database from the database schema itself.
-You can find the details in [hop_api](https://gite.lirmm.fr/newsi/db/hop_api) repository.

 **NOTE : The authentication module is deeply linked with [auth_lirmm](https://gite.lirmm.fr/newsi/auth_lirmm), so if you need to use the acl.connected function, you will need a running auth_lirmm server to get a token.**

 **TODO :** include a token generation tool for testing purpose.

 ## Dependencies

 - python3
 - python3-pip
-- python3-virtualenv
-- python3-venv

-### pip

 - poetry
+- uvicorn

 ## Installing

+`pip install .`

-As the project uses the [poetry]() package manager, you first have to install it globally.
-It will replace virtualenv, pip, etc...
+As the project uses the [poetry]() package manager, you first have to install it for the current user.
+Be sur to have pip binary directory ($HOME/.local/bin) included in your PATH.

 `pip3 install poetry`

 Be sur to include the bin directory of pip in your PATH.

-### Virtual Environment (optional)
-Then, cd in the halfapi repo, and chose your python version :

-`POETRY_VIRTUALENVS_PATH=$HOME/.pyvenv poetry env use 3.7`

-**NOTE : The virtualenv will be automatically be activated each time you run a command with the `poetry` tool.
-If you want to do it the classical way, or even without virtual environment, it's up to your choice.**

 Installation of the deps :